 2 tsp. finely minced chipotle peppers in adobo (1 large or 2 small peppers)

-3/4 c. crema, creme fraiche, or light sour cream
+3/4 c. crema, creme fraiche, light sour cream, or plain Greek yogurt

 salt and pepper, to taste